 Who doesn’t get excited at the thought of having beef stew for dinner?
 Just the smell of it slowly simmering in gravy with onions, mushrooms, potatoes, carrots and extremely tender beef is enough to make you salivate.
-However, the most common dilemma in serving beef stew is what to pair with it, you obviously can’t eat it on its own or with boring plain white rice.
+However, the most common dilemma is thinking what to pair with it, you obviously can’t eat it on its own or with boring plain white rice.

 Cheddar Cheese Biscuits

-These cheddar biscuits and beef stew is what one could call “a match made in heaven”.
-Imagine dipping delectably cheesy biscuits in warm, earthy beef stew gravy, it made you hungry too eh?
+These cheddar biscuits are what one could call “a match made in heaven”.
+Imagine dipping delectably cheesy biscuits in warm, earthy stew gravy, it made you hungry too eh?
 Check out this recipe from Money Wise Moms which has the perfect balance of garlic-y cheesy goodness.

 Keto Grilled Veggies